mmierzwa/mmierzwa.github.io/content/posts/2017/2017-04-04-aapt-unknown-option-no-version-vectors.md

 title: 'AAPT: Unknown option ''--no-version-vectors'''
 ---

 If you ever encountered the error `AAPT: Unknown option '--no-version-vectors'` during the Xamarin build you probably found [this page](https://forums.xamarin.com/discussion/63482/aapt-error-unknown-option-no-version-vectors) looking for a solution.
 Like I did.
 Then you probably first tried setting `AndroidSdkBuildToolsVersion` to the latest you have.
 Just like me.
 Or uninstall all the older versions.
-If this didn't work (like in my case) stay with me.<!--more-->
+If this didn't work (like in my case) stay with me.

 The suggestion of changing the [build tools](https://developer.xamarin.com/guides/android/under_the_hood/build_process/#AndroidSdkBuildToolsVersion) version in Droid csproj didn't even look promising for me.
 I had only one version installed - `25.0.3` - and this was the latest one (at the time I'm writing this post).
 Nevertheless I checked this out, just in case, as this was the accepted solution in this thread.
 The error did not disappear.